What Is Online Banking?

 No cash?
 There’s also the issue of getting cash.
 Online-only banks typically provide a debit card that you can use to withdraw cash, and they may even belong to networks with free ATM access.
 But for large deposits or withdrawals, a branch is always best.

-All that might sound good, but is your money safe?
+All of this might sound good, but is your money safe?

 Online banking is typically considered safer than traditional banking.
 Having your pay directly deposited into your bank account eliminates the risk of somebody stealing your check from the mail.
 Plus, nobody can copy your account information from checks that you send to billers when bank computers send that information back and forth securely.
 If fraud or errors occur, federal law often protects you, as long as you act quickly.